Kyntronics Hybrid Electro-Hydraulic Actuators (SHA) Compared to Electro-Mechanical Screw-Type Actuators (EMA)

 Ball Screw / Roller Screw Electro-Mechanical Actuators (EMA)

-Screw-Type actuators are susceptible to damage from shock loads and premature wear causing unplanned downtime and reliability issues.
+Screw-type actuators are susceptible to damage from shock loads and premature wear, causing unplanned downtime and reliability issues.
+Screw-type EMA challenges include:

-• Gears, roller and ball screws and other mechanical components wear out from metal-to-metal contact from repetitive concentrated loads.
+• Gears, roller and ball screws, and other mechanical components wear out due to metal-to-metal contact from repetitive concentrated loads.

 • Shock loads and Side loading can cause significant damage and premature failure.